Stop overpaying - start transferring money with Ogvio. Join the waitlist & grab early Rewards NOW! 🎁

 Verdict at a Glance:

 MEXC is a well-designed crypto exchange ecosystem.
-It supports over 2,900 different crypto assets (coins and tokens), features robust security measures and some proper user-friendliness.
-On top of that, the platform supports a range of additional features, such as demo and copy trading.
-MEXC has a very lucrative fee structure, but the services of the exchange are not available in the US.
+It supports over 3,000 supported spot and futures pairs, features robust security measures and some proper user-friendliness.
+On top of that, the platform supports a range of additional features, such as demo and copy trading, as well as DEX+.
+Overall, MEXC is best for traders seeking first-mover access and a competitive fee structure, altcoin explorers, and risk-seeking futures traders who thrive on higher leverage.

 Pros